-Over the next four years, the Agency will:
+Over the next five years, the Agency will:

-- Support safe drinking water by focusing research on assessing the distribution, composition, and health impacts of known and emerging chemical and biological contaminants. - Improve methods for fast and efficient waterborne pathogen monitoring in recreational waters. - Investigate health impacts from exposure to harmful algal/cyanobacteria toxins, and develop innovative methods to monitor, characterize, and predict blooms for early action. - Support states in meeting their priorities and setting water quality and aquatic life thresholds. - Assist states, communities, and utilities in addressing stormwater and wastewater infrastructure needs through applied modeling, technical assistance, and capture-and-reuse risk assessments. - Provide water reuse research support on potable and non-potable use guidance for states.
+- Support safe drinking water by focusing research on assessing the distribution, composition, remediation, and health impacts of known and emerging chemical and biological contaminants. - Improve methods for fast and efficient waterborne pathogen monitoring in recreational waters. - Investigate health impacts from exposure to harmful algal/cyanobacteria toxins, and develop innovative methods to monitor, characterize, and predict blooms for early action. - Support states and tribes in meeting their priorities and setting water quality and aquatic life thresholds. - Assist states, tribes, communities, and utilities in addressing stormwater and wastewater infrastructure needs through applied modeling, technical assistance, and capture-and-reuse risk assessments. - Provide water reuse research support on potable and non-potable use guidance for states and tribes.